leodore/PriorityQueue/README.md

 # PriorityQueue
-This is an implement of priority queue.
+This is a program using a linked list to implement priority queue.
+Reference book:Data Structures & Other Objects Using Java(by Michael Main)